Posted July 30, 2015

 Author: Tim Vert

 We read so much in the news these days about the financial cost, brand erosion, and reputation damage that comes with data breaches at companies both large and small.
-In the midst of all the activity to make sure that your assets are as impenetrable as possible, people sometimes forget that one of the leading causes of breaches is a successful Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. attack against a company’s employees.
+In the midst of all the activity to make sure that your assets are as impenetrable as possible, people sometimes forget that one of the leading causes of breaches is a successful Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. attack against a company’s employees.

 A phishing, or social engineering, attack is an attempt by a threat actor to acquire confidential information through any form of interaction with a victim.
-A form of phishing is spearphishing, which is when a hacker targets a specific individual – usually under the pretext that they have legitimate business to conduct – to acquire sensitive information from them or as a means to deliver Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. that then enables the criminal to infiltrate the victim’s network.
+A form of phishing is spearphishing, which is when a hacker targets a specific individual – usually under the pretext that they have legitimate business to conduct – to acquire sensitive information from them or as a means to deliver Malware: Software that is intended to damage or disable computers and computer systems. that then enables the criminal to infiltrate the victim’s network.
 While, educating and training your employees to take caution with their online activities is one of the best ways to stop breach attempts, much more can be done to detect, or even block, phishing and spearphishing campaigns before they can do any damage.

 Here are five preventative measure you and your employees can take to protect yourselves against phishing attacks: